The Sidney Hillman Foundation: Sidney Award

+The Sidney Award is a monthly journalism award given out by The Sidney Hillman Foundation to "outstanding investigative journalism in service of the common good."
+The Sidney Award was launched in 2009.

 The Foundation announces the winner on the 10th day of each month.
 Recipients are awarded $500, a bottle of union-made wine, and a certificate designed especially for the Sidney by New Yorker cartoonist Edward Sorel.
+Nominations can be made by anyone.